Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d12 Master
   #quote[Control Subconscious/Forge Psyche/Untether Consciousness]

-  A true Mind Master commands not only his own conscience but other minds as well.
+  A true Mind Master commands not only their own conscience but other minds as well.
 They may alter someone's mind forever, raising (or lowering) their Traits, rewriting their personality, changing their Distinction Trait, or (with Life #spec_c.d10) switching their mind into another body.
-They can do the same things to his own mind as well, and they can untether that mind to explore the deeper reaches of astral space for hours or even days at a time.
+They can do the same things to their own mind as well, and they can untether that mind to explore the deeper reaches of astral space for hours or even days at a time.
 His greatest power, though, is the ability to fabricate entire consciousnesses, creating minds where no mind had been before.
 ]

 / Mind Mastery: Take #spec_c.d6 appropriate stress or complication to double your Mind die for for a roll.
 On a failure, step up the same stress or complication you took to activate.